Forge Guard Warpath Forged Minions Endgame Build for Last Epoch (Patch 1.1.7)

 Order of Skill Points

-• 1 point into Scorching Path: The other node required to turn Void Cleave into a minion buffing action.
+• 1 point in Scorching Path: The other node required to turn Void Cleave into a minion buffing action.
 However, this one forces you to actually hit the minions themselves with Void Cleave and not just make contact with the enemy.
 Ideally, you hit both, as Void Cleave will apply boosted stacks of Armor Shred to foes.

 3.8.